'I care about the climate but my dad works at BP'

 With thanks to the Gaia art installation by Luke Jerram and the Wilds at Barking Riverside.

-Video by Jamie Moreland.
+Video by Jamie Moreland